ftyers/ftyers.github.io/2018-komp-ling/practicals/Practical 2/transliteration-response.md

   if str.startswith(letter):
   ...
 ```
-If we are afraid to lose upper cases at the beginng of the sentence, we could add them in our mathes table or just implement simple rule I described above.
+If we are afraid to lose upper cases at the beginng of the sentence, we could add them in our matсhes table or just implement simple rule I described above.